tharumbun/cactus/src/content/post/cambodia-cm2h-golden-visa-cambodian-citizenship.md

 ---
-title: "CM2H program: Your pathway to a 10-Year Golden visa and Cambodian citizenship"
+title: "A 10-Year Golden visa and Cambodian citizenship"
 publishDate: "28 May 2023"
 description: The CM2H program is open to all countries recognized by Cambodia
 tags: ["blog"]